-FORM NYC-400 - Declaration of Estimated Tax by General Corporations must be filed by any corporation whose New York City tax liability can reasonably be expected to exceed \$1,000 for the 2000 calendar year or fiscal year beginning in 2000.
+FORM NYC-400 - Declaration of Estimated Tax by General Corporations must be filed by any corporation whose New York City tax liability can reasonably be expected to exceed \$1,000 for the 2002 calendar year or fiscal year beginning in 2002.

-FORM NYC-3360 - General Corporation Tax Report of Change in Taxable Income made by the Internal Revenue Service and/or New York State Department of Taxation and Finance is used for reporting adjustments in taxable income resulting from an audit of your federal corporate tax return and/or State audit of your State corporate tax return.
+FORM NYC-3360 - General Corporation Tax Report of Change in Tax base made by the Internal Revenue Service and/or New York State Department of Taxation and Finance is used for reporting adjustments in taxable income or other basis of tax resulting from an audit of your federal corporate tax return and/or State audit of your State corporate tax return.

-FORM NYC-CR-A - Commercial Rent Tax Annual Return must be filed by every tenant that rents premises for business purposes in Manhattan south of the center line of 96th Street and whose annual or annualized gross rent for any premises is more than \$75,000 or it receives over \$75,000 in rent from any subtenant.
-(Effective June 1, 1997.)
+FORM NYC-CR-A - Commercial Rent Tax Annual Return must be filed by every tenant that rents premises for business purposes in Manhattan south of the center line of 96th Street and whose annual or annualized gross rent for any premises is at least \$200,000.
+(Effective June 1, 2001.)